aws-samples/amazon-sagemaker-drift-detection/README.md

 ![Select Template](docs/drift-select-template.png)

+`NOTE`: If you have recently updated your AWS Service Catalog Project, you may need to refresh SageMaker Studio to ensure it picks up the latest version of your template.

 9. In the **Project details** section, for **Name**, enter **drift-pipeline**.
   - The project name must have 32 characters or fewer.
 10. In the Project template parameters
   - For **RetrainSchedule**, input a validate [Cron Schedule](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-schedule-expression.html) which defaults to `cron(0 12 1 * ? *)` - the first day of every month.
-11. Choose Create project.
+11. Choose **Create project**.

 ![Create Project](docs/drift-create-project.png)

-`NOTE`: If you have recently updated your AWS Service Catalog Project, you may need to refresh SageMaker Studio to ensure it picks up the latest version of your template.
+`NOTE`: If the **Create project** button is not enabled, touch the value in the **RetrainSchedule** to allow continuing.

 ### Project Resources